 Orientation offers a basic overview of IUP academic policies, opportunities, and services for both students and parents.
 Our trained staff consists of current students and faculty and staff members who particularly enjoy working with transfer students.
 Join us for this educational program tailored to meet the needs of entering transfer students.

 Please be aware that, should you be a student with a disability, we seek to serve you through Disability Support Services (DSS).
 Please see registration for DSS information through the Declaration of Disability form as well.
 (Registration for Orientation and DSS are separate procedures.)
 You do not need to complete the Declaration of Disability form if you do not have a disability.

 Note: Attendance at earlier dates is most desirable for course registration.
 Once capacity for a session is reached, it will become unavailable.

-The Transfer Orientation programs run from as early as 7:15 a.m. (if placement tests are required) until 5:00 p.m.
+The Transfer Orientation programs run from as early as 8:00 a.m. until 5:00 p.m.
 Attendance is required, and it is only through the program that students are registered for their courses.